-This wireless portable device has been shown to be capable of compliance for localized specific absorption rate (SAR) for uncontrolled environment/general population exposure limits specified in ANSI/IEEE Std.
+This wireless portable device has been shown to be compliant for localized specific absorption rate (SAR) for uncontrolled environment/general population exposure limits specified in ANSI/IEEE Std.
 C95.1-1992 and had been tested in accordance with the measurement procedures specified in ANSI/IEEE Std.
 C95.3-1992.
-(See Test Report).
+(See Test Report)